hashchange/backbone.cycle/README.md

 It's important to note that `autoSelect` will _only_ spring into action during instantiation, with an `add`, or with a `reset`.
 It won't guarantee that there is a selected item all the time.
 If you deselect manually, nothing will happen unless you `add` or `reset` later on.

+###### Events

+If `autoSelect` causes a selection while the collection is instantiated, or when models are passed to `add`, all selection-related events fire as usual.

+During a `reset`, however, `select:one` and `deselect:one` events are silenced in the collection which is being reset.
+This is [standard behaviour in Backbone.Select][Backbone.Select-events-model-sharing].
+It also applies to selections caused by `autoSelect`.

+The silencing effect is strictly limited to the collection being reset, though.
+The `selected` and `deselected` events on a model _are_ triggered even during a `reset`.
+So are `select:*` and `deselect:one` events in other collections sharing the models.
+Again, this is how things always work [in Backbone.Select][Backbone.Select-events-model-sharing].

 ###### Labels

 When you set `autoSelect` to a string, the option only affects the default [label][Backbone.Select-custom-labels] of the collection ([usually `"selected"`][Backbone.Select-default-label]).
 Other, secondary labels are not treated to auto selection magic then.